0x6d6c/git-drupal/README.md

     -P, --prefix ...      name of subdirectory where extensions are stored

 options for 'add', 'move', 'remove', 'update'
-    -m, --message ...     use the given message as the commit message for the merge commit -q, --quiet           supress most of the output, always show errors --no-commit           add changes to index but do not commit them
+    -m, --message ...     use the given message as the commit message -q, --quiet           supress most of the output, always show errors --no-commit           add changes to index but do not commit them
 ```